-Here's a look at some of the Kenmore campus traditions that celebrate Bastyr's passionate, peculiar campus culture.
+Here's a look at some of the campus traditions that celebrate Bastyr's passionate and inclusive campus culture.
 They're all marked by laughter, friendship, surprise, passion — and the notion of human flourishing that guides our work as learners and healers.

 "The basic work of health professionals ... is to become full human beings and to inspire full human-beingness in people who feel starved about their lives," says Chögyam Trungpa Rinpoche.

-Brave Bastyrians mark the first day of Winter Quarter by running down the trail to Lake Washington and charging into the chilly water.
+Brave Bastyrians mark the first day of Winter Quarter by running down the trail to Lake Washington and charging into the chilly water (see picture above).
 It's a way to jolt the immune system, catch up with friends after the holiday break and mark the start of the calendar year.
 More.

 Each January the Student Nutrition Association organizes a fun-but-competitive cook-off modeled after the TV show Top Chef.
 Teams of two get an hour to prep, cook and plate a meal for judges, using a bag of whole-food groceries.
 Winners get bragging rights, and ticket sales go to Teen Feed, a non-profit that serves Seattle-area homeless youth.
 More.

 Oriental-medicine students and faculty mark the Chinese New Year by inviting classmates to qigong and tai chi sessions and a festive banquet.
 A recent menu: Beijing homemade dumplings, crispy duck, dry sautéed string bean, salt pepper squid, fish fillet in wine sauce, Shanghai-style noodles, eggplant in garlic sauce, chive pancakes, yellow bean cakes, cumin lamb.
 Plus dessert.